This post contains affiliate links. As an Amazon associate, I earn from qualifying purchases.

 2) Italian Stallion Sandwich

-Our snack here was an Italian Stallion sandwich, made with beef, olive salad, lots of mumbling, and muffuletta bread.
+Our snack here was an Italian Stallion sandwich, made with beef, a theme song by Survivor, olive salad, lots of mumbling, and muffuletta bread.
 (Muffuletta bread is a flat loaf sprinkled with sesame seeds.
 It’s very popular in New Orleans, so I was surprised to find it in St Louis.)
 Of course, it’s not a St Louis sandwich without Provel cheese.

 I have another theory about Provel.
 Maybe there’s no such thing as Provel, but the Men in Black have hypnotized everyone in the city into thinking it’s real.
 OR MAYBE PROVEL IS REALLY SOYLENT GREEN????